BobKerns/BobKerns.github.io/pages/do-old-people-understand-tech-of-today.md

 description: |-
 In which I establish that it is we old folks who understand just how incredible modern technology really is.
 ---
+   Note: I have not yet added the images to this version.
+I hope to do so soon.

 ## Q: Why is it so hard for old people to understand how incredible the technology of today is?